 You can find frozen puff pastry sheets in the frozen aisle of most supermarkets, near the frozen cakes, pies, and fruit.
 You can also find it on Amazon.

 Assemble the turnovers.
 Do not brush with egg wash yet.
 Arrange in a single layer on a sheet pan and freeze completely.
 Transfer to a Ziploc bag, and freeze for up to 1 month.
 When ready to bake (do not thaw), brush with egg wash and bake frozen at 400 degrees F. They may take an extra 3-5 minutes to bake fully.
 Then you can let them cool and ice them as usual.

-After you cool your strawberry turnovers completely, they can be frozen.
+After you cool your turnovers completely, they can be frozen.
 Do not put icing or other freeze-dried strawberries on them.
 Wrap them in aluminum foil and then place them in a heavy-duty freezer bag.
 They will last in the freezer for 1-2 months.
-Thaw your strawberry turnovers, covered, at room temperature and then toast in the oven at 350ºF for about 5-8 minutes to get the pastry nice and flaky.
+Thaw your turnovers, covered, at room temperature and then toast in the oven at 350ºF for about 5-8 minutes to get the pastry nice and flaky.
 Let them cool a bit, then add icing.

 Equipment you may need